US Citizens and Permanent Residents

 Global Student Loan Corporation (GSLC), in conjunction with HSBC, has launched a new program for international students without a US cosigner.
 This international student loan program is currently for students from India enrolling in US colleges and universities, but the hopes are that they will expand the program to include students from other countries of origin.
 Funds may be borrowed to cover the cost of education – tuition, books, room and board and other education-related expenses.
 The loan terms and conditions are at the discretion of HSBC and may change from time to time.
 The detailed terms and conditions are posted on the GSLC site, www.GlobalSLC.com.
 The maximum annual loan amount is $50,000 and maximum lifetime amount is $200,000.
 All loans will have a cosigner in India.
 The interest rate is approximately 13.0% based on HSBC’s Retail Lending Rate which is reset occasionally.
 There will be a one-time administration fee of 2.75% paid by the borrower.
 There will also be a site-use fee of approximately $75 which the applicant may charge to a credit card.
 Borrowers may have up to 15 years to repay.

 Income-Based Repayment (IBR), created in 2007, is a student loan repayment program that can make your payments more manageable.
 Visit www.IBRinfo.org for details.

 Public Service Loan Forgiveness

-Program Public Service Loan Forgiveness is a new program for federal student loan borrowers who work in a wide range of "public service" jobs, including jobs in government and nonprofit 501(c)(3) organizations.
+Program Public Service Loan Forgiveness is a program for federal student loan borrowers who work in a wide range of "public service" jobs, including jobs in government and nonprofit 501(c)(3) organizations.
 It will forgive remaining debt after 10 years of eligible employment and qualifying loan payments.
 During those 10 years, the Income-Based Repayment (IBR) plan can help keep loan payments affordable.
 For more information, go here.